Deconfined Global Types for Asynchronous Sessions: A Wild Type System

 \begin{defi} Let $\Nt$ be a network and $\pi$ be a list of participants.
 The global type {\em $\gtNet\Nt\pi$ associated with $\Nt$ and $\pi$} is corecursively defined by the following equations:

 \end{defi}

-Notice that $\gtNet\Nt\pi$ is well defined as equations are \emph{productive}, i.e., they always eventually unfold a constructor. \footnote{This can be easily checked as in the only non-productive clause (the second one) the list of participants decreases.}
+Notice that $\gtNet\Nt\pi$ is well defined as equations are \emph{productive}, i.e., they always eventually unfold a constructor.\footnote{This can be easily checked as in the only non-productive clause (the first alternative in the second equation) the list of participants decreases.}

 \begin{exa} Let $\Nt$ be the hospital network, i.e. $\Nt\equiv\pP{\pp}{\PP} \parN \pP{\ps}{\Srv}$, where $\PP=\ps!\nD;\PP_1$, $\PP_1=\ps?\{\ok;\PP,\ko;\ps!\pR;\PP\}$, $\Srv=\pp?\{\nD;\Srv_1,\pR;\Srv_1\}$, $\Srv_1=\pp!\{\ok;\Srv,\ko;\Srv\}$.
 Starting from the participant list $\pp\cdot\ps$ and letting $\Nt'=\pP{\pp}{\PP_1} \parN \pP{\ps}{\Srv}$ we get